 Generally speaking, simple repair jobs like cleaning condenser coils can range between $100-$200 while more extensive problems such as replacing compressors could cost up to $2,000 or more.
 Furthermore, it’s advisable to obtain a written estimate prior to any work being done so there are no unexpected fees added later down the line.

-In order to make sure one gets their money’s worth out of a given service provider, they should always ask questions about costs upfront and read reviews from previous customers if possible.
+In order to make sure one gets their money’s worth out of a given service provider, one should always ask questions about costs upfront and read reviews from previous customers if possible.

 In Arizona, the availability of parts to repair an AC unit largely depends on the make and model of the system.
 Many major brands have a wide selection of parts that are readily available through online retailers or local dealerships.